borogove/viewplan/README.md

 ### Examples

-You're near Boston, you want to start watching right away, light pollution is making it impossible to see faint clusters, but you wouldn't mind seeing some bright double stars.
+You're near Boston, you want to start watching right away, light pollution is making it impossible to see faint nebulae, but you wouldn't mind seeing some bright double stars.

 ~~~